 Her entire snout is skewed to her left, while her jaw remains straight, making her lower canine teeth stick up on one side and lie flat on the other.
 I don't know if this is genetic, an accident, or puppy abuse.

 Princess should not live in a home with children under 12.
-She doesn't like being picked up or being handled by children and will bite if the kid can't resist the temptation to mishandle her.
+She doesn't like being picked up or being handled by children and will bite if violated.

 Schnauzers are feisty and love one person passionately.
 'They are described as spirited, fearless, obedient, alert, friendly, and intelligent.'